eiiches/specialize-java/README.md

 }
 ```

-compiles to the three classes (by running `javac -cp specialize-java.jar Array.java` or `mvn compile` if you have pom.xml):
+compiles to the following 3 classes (by running `javac -cp specialize-java.jar Array.java` or `mvn compile` if you have pom.xml):

 ```java
 public class Array$specialized$int {